Dantali0n/OpenCSD/README.md

 - A kernel _CAN NOT_ return more data than is specified in the read request.
 - A race condition in update_file_handle can potentially remove other unrelated file handles from open_inode_vect.
+- Since invalidating FUSE internal caches depends on lookup / getattr their modification time; Reading a file regularly, setting the extended attributes and then reading the file again to get a snapshotted read will result in the read becoming a regular read if all these operations are performed within the same second.
+Potentially we can hjiack mtime by having all modification times of regular files life in the past.

 #### Threading and Concurrency